Iris Investigate User Guide¶

 This is a great way to see a list of all the different values used by the domains in the pivot engine for a specific field (data point).

-Passive DNS (pDNS) data panel¶
+Passive DNS (pDNS) Data Panel¶

 Passive DNS (pDNS) shows current and past domain to IP resolutions, as well as date stamps bracketing and relative dates, for when a given resolution was observed.